ucdavis/hpccf-docs/docs/hive/scheduling.md

 1. A Slurm database backup is in-progress.

-## Slurm scheduling tips
+### Exclusive node access

+Note for users coming from other clusters: the use of the `--exclusive` flag will cause your job to take a very long time to schedule.
+If you are using this flag and your job will not start on Hive, please remove it and resubmit.
+Slurm erroneously flags these jobs with `(QOSGrpCpuLimit)`.

+## Quobyte concurrent write pathology

-### `--output=` and `--error=` files need to be unique on Quobyte
+The `--output=` and `--error=` files must be unique on Quobyte.
 This is a specialized case of the more general [Quobyte issue](../storage/quobyte.md#quobyte-concurrent-file-writes-from-multiple-nodes) with concurrent file writes.

+-8<- "docs/include/quobyte-concurrent-writes.md"

 When this happens with Slurm's `StdOut` and `StdErr` files, it causes the `slurmd` process to block, which causes the nodes to get kicked out of the cluster, which requires admin intervention to resolve.

 This is a very bad thing.
 Luckily there is a simple workaround.
-When written Quobyte, every `StdOut` and `StdErr` file needs to be unique per writer.
+When writing to Quobyte, every `StdOut` and `StdErr` file needs to be unique per writer.
 This can easily be accomplished in `sbatch` files like this:

 - For a small job running on a single node, include the `%j` replacement pattern in the filename: